IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 * ATmega328P - none

 Remark: I judged that 6 would suffice for learning purposes.

-#### General Purpose I/O Pins
-* DD - 22
-* DA - 22
-* DB - 21
-* ATmega328P - 22

-Remark: all of the GPIO pins on these devices can signal an external interrupt in one way or another.

 #### CRCSCAN
 * All three Dx devices provide a single CRCSCAN.